wzacs1/BioinfWorkshop/Workthroughs/Part3-1_RNASeq_Alignments2RIntro.md

 $  fastq-dump --split-3 ${line}.sra
 $  rm ${line}.sra
 $ done < ~/BioinfWorkshop2020/Part3_R_RNAseq/metadata/SRR_Acc_List_RNASeq_BiopsyOnly.txt
+$ for fastq in *.fastq
+$  do
+$  pigz ${fastq}
+$ done
 $ cd ../
 $ module unload sra-toolkit
 ```
+If you do this, also keep in mind that I gzipped the files for the input for the rest of the class to save space. fastq-dump like this outputs the files uncompressed, so I added a compression (`pigz`; a multiprocess compression utility) command as well.

 ## Step 2: Trim adapters, low quality sequences and create quality plots
 It is always a good idea to perform this step to filter out adapter reads in particular.
 As with 16S, we are going to use cutadapt program that is great for this.
 For our 16S seqs we were trimming primers as adapter sequences mainly and using QIIME2 which wrapped the cutadapt program.
 Here, we are trimming actual Illumina adapters which will be auto-recognized by cutadapt, and we are using the "trim_galore" tool to wrap cutadapt.
 First, we load trim_galore which is installed as a CHPC module.